mojotech/torch/README.md

       headers: [{"access-control-allow-origin", "*"}]
     )

-Also don't forget to add a link to layouts/torch.html.
+Also don't forget to add a link to layouts/torch.html if desired.

     <nav class="torch-nav">
       <!-- nav links here -->